Revisions to policies are typically triggered by:

 - The policy owner presents the document and the change request form to PAC.
 The PAC provides specific suggestions as to content, language, level of detail, and readability.
 After receiving the input from the PAC, the policy owner will determine which suggestions to accept, and updates the policy draft as needed.

-- The policy is placed on an agenda for the next quarterly President’s Policy Committee (PPC) meeting by the UPP director.
+- If the change is determined to be major, the policy is placed on an agenda for the next quarterly President’s Policy Committee (PPC) meeting by the UPP director.

 - The policy owner presents the documents to PPC and responds to questions.